| | | |

 Azure AKS: Propagation Delay

-AcrPull) can take up to 10 minutes to show up everywhere. - The Fix: Just wait, or verify the identity manually:
+Cluster spins up with Terraform, deploy immediately, it fails.
+The cause: Azure role assignments (AcrPull) take up to 10 minutes to propagate globally.
+The fix: wait, or verify the identity manually:

 Bash